Suizzle/movement-cli-docs/use-cli/use-movement-ledger.md

 ## Common Errors

 ### Error: Wrong raw transaction length
 Your raw transaction or package size is too big.
-Currently the Aptos ledger app can only support up to 20kb transaction.
+Currently the Movement ledger app can only support up to 20kb transaction.
 If you are using a `Ledger Nano S`, the supported transaction size will be even smaller.
 ```bash
 {
   "Error": "Unexpected error: Error - Wrong raw transaction length"